-Suva is the capital and the larget city in Fiji.
+Suva is the capital and the largest city in Fiji.
 It is located on the southeast coast of the island of Viti Levu, and is the central business district of Fiji.
 The main activities in Suva are sightseeing, shopping, exploring the colourful Suva produce market, or visiting the Fiji Museum or Handicraft Centre.
-There are plenty of coffee shop cafes and restaurants.
+There are plenty of coffee shops, cafes and restaurants.
 To stay, we suggest the Holiday Inn Suva, it's a well-priced, superior class hotel ideally located for business and pleasure.

 North of Nadi on the way to Lautoka is Vuda Point and The First Landing Resort, an excellent option still quite close to Nadi and with easy access to the islands in the Mamanuca group.
-At the town of Lautoka is the Waterfront Hotel.
-And in the very north of the island of Viti Levu is Rakiraki town.
+At the town of Lautoka is the Waterfront Hotel and in the very north of the island of Viti Levu is Rakiraki town.
 Here you can stay at the Rakiraki Hotel or, for a beach hideaway, the Wananavu Beach Resort.
 It's a picturesque, tranquil area still untouched by commercialism with some excellent diving.

 While Suva is an urban city, Nadi is known as Nadi Town.
 Surrounded by cane fields, Nadi has a kilometre of duty free tourist stores, a colourful market and a number of good restaurants, coffee shops and bars.
 While most visitors head out to other resorts and islands, flight arrival and departure times often dictate a night or two in Nadi.
 The Tanoa International Hotel, Novotel Nadi, and Tokatoka Resort Hotel are all very close to the airport and they offer swimming pools, excellent facilities and a warm welcome.

-Pacific Harbour is located along a beautiful stretch of beach coastline with Suva City 40 minutes drive to the East and Nadi, 2 hours drive North West.
-Situated South of the Coral Coast, Pacific Harbour is reputed as the adventure capital of Fiji, with both water and land based activities such as the 18 hole championship golf course.
-For water enthusiasts, there is world class game fishing, scuba diving off the Beqa Reef as well as shark dive sites along the coast and Beqa Island, visible on the horizon, makes a pleasant picnic spot.
+Pacific Harbour is located along a beautiful stretch of beach coastline with Suva City 40 minutes drive to the East and Nadi, 2 hours' drive North West.
+Situated south of the Coral Coast, Pacific Harbour is reputed as the adventure capital of Fiji, with both water and land based activities such as the 18 hole championship golf course.
+For water enthusiasts, there is world class game fishing, scuba diving off Beqa Reef as well as shark dive sites along the coast and Beqa Island, visible on the horizon, makes a pleasant picnic spot.

-The Mamanuca Islands are off the west coast of Viti Levu, and is a paradise of shallow clear waters, and home to some of the best diving in the world.
+The Mamanuca Islands are off the west coast of Viti Levu, and are a paradise of shallow clear waters, home to some of the best diving in the world.
 Casual and budget conscious options include Beachcomber Island Resort, Bounty Island Sanctuary Resort, Bekana Garden Island Resort and The Resort Walu Beach.
 Family island resorts include popular Malolo Island Resort, and Treasure Island Resort a small, beautiful island fringed by white, sandy beaches.
 Honeymooners and romantics are catered for on Tokoriki Island Resort and Matamanoa Island Resort.
 Or for a luxury holiday, you can't go past Vomo Island Resort or Likuliku Lagoon Resort, featuring the first over-water bungalows in Fiji.

 Fiji's best kept secret, Savusavu is a natural, lush and beautiful paradise on Vanua Levu - Fiji's other big island.
 A big, calm bay teeming with fish, fringed by untouched mountains and old copra plantations.
 Nestled next to all this is the town of Savusavu - the centre of a wonderfully diverse range of accommodation, activities and adventures.
 Situated on the shores of a large picturesque, deep water harbour, it was originally established as port for sailing ships plying the north-eastern regions of Fiji.